PrettyLittleThing: History

 PrettyLittleThing was co-founded in 2012 by brothers Umar and Adam Kamani.
 It started with an accessory only brand with limited products on the site.
 Since then, the company has expanded and now operates internationally; including the US, Irish, Australian, Middle East, French and Canadian markets.
 The company sells womenswear, footwear, accessories and beauty products.
 Celebrities, including Miley Cyrus, Michelle Keegan, Rita Ora, Jessie J and Nicki Minaj, were seen wearing their products.

 In February 2017, the company reported sales of £47.7m.
 In September 2015, it launched its mobile application in the UK market.

 In 2016, the brand partnered with ASOS and Lipsy on their website, as well as through the retailer Next.
 At this time, the brand also launched their USA site which was celebrated with a Los Angeles party hosted by Kylie Jenner.

 PrettyLittleThing was owned by the Kamani brothers until January 2017, before being acquired by their father Mahmud Kamani's company Boohoo.
 It acquired 66% stake in the PrettyLittleThing.

 Throughout 2017, the PrettyLittleThing French website was launched as well as PLT Plus (plus size clothing ranging from 18-30).
 In November 2017, the firm drew press attention when it was named one of the top-three fastest-growing fashion companies by Hitwise.

 In February 2019, the brand opened their Los Angeles office on Melrose Avenue.
 September 2019, PrettyLittleThing debuted at NYFW with their exclusive collaboration with American rapper and singer, Saweetie.

-In 2020, Boohoo acquired the remainder of PrettyLittleThing.
+In 2020, BooHoo (now named Debenhams Group) acquired the remainder of PrettyLittleThing.

 In March 2020, the brand opened their Paris showroom with a collaboration with the French YouTuber Sananas.

 In June 2020, PrettyLittleThing launched their Middle Eastern website.

-During August 2023, Boohoo group opened their first US distribution centre.
+During August 2023, BooHoo Group opened their first US distribution centre.
 The one-million-square-foot warehouse located in Elizabeth Town, Philadelphia is set to considerably reduce delivery times for American shoppers.
 Alongside the warehouse launch, PrettyLittleThing hosted their East Coast Student Pop Up Tour.
 The tour saw a pink branded school bus travel across 12 US states and hosted pop ups at a total of 19 college campuses.

-In March 2025, PrettyLittleThing underwent a rebrand changing its colours to purple and red.
+In March 2025, PrettyLittleThing underwent a rebrand changing its colours to burgundy and a more muted pastel pink.
 This sparked controversy as people complained it was trying to go on the bandwagon of quiet luxury.

+The launch was said to be a new era of PrettyLittleThing with the tagline, The Style Source for Every Kind of IT Girl.

+Since rebrand, the brand has continued with key campaign focuses including Label which is the brands elevated occasion wear offering as well as the launch of the PrettyLittleThing Heath & Social Club which was announced in June 2025.
+This includes monthly athleisure launches as well as community events (both customer and influencer focused).